 On December 18, 2014, we received a notification letter from NASDAQ informing us that for the last 30 consecutive business days, the bid price of our securities had closed below \$1.00 per share.
-This notice has no immediate effect on our NASDAQ listing and we have 180 calendar days, or until June 16, 2015, to regain compliance.
-To regain compliance, the closing bid price of our securities must be at least \$1.00 per share for a minimum of ten consecutive business days.
-If we do not regain compliance by June 16, 2015, we may be eligible for additional time to regain compliance or if we are otherwise not eligible, we may request a hearing before a hearings panel.
+This notice has no immediate effect on our NASDAQ listing and we had 180 calendar days, or until June 16, 2015, to regain compliance.
+We did not regain compliance during such period since the closing bid price of our securities was not at least \$1.00 per share for a minimum of ten consecutive business days.
+On June 17, 2015, we received a letter from NASDAQ notifying us that we had been granted an additional 180-day period, or until December 14, 2015, to regain compliance with the minimum \$1.00 bid price per share requirement for continued listing on the NASDAQ Capital Market, as set forth in NASDAQ Listing Rule 5810(c)(3)(A)(ii).
+We intend to cure the deficiency during this extended period by implementing a reverse stock split of our common stock.
+If we are unable to implement a reverse stock split and regain compliance with the minimum bid price requirement, we could be delisted.